 When to Have a Chimney Cleaning Done

 Chimneys are crucial parts of fireplaces, wood burning stoves and even furnaces.
 No matter what kind of chimney you have, chimney cleaning is a crucial part of chimney maintenance to ensure safety and efficiency.
+While solid-fuel burning fireplaces, stoves, and furnaces build up the most creosote, even gas-burning appliances should be inspected.
 A cleaner flue leads to higher efficiency and better airflow to reduce smoke inside the home.
 According to the National Fire Protection Association, homeowners should have a chimney cleaning done at least once per year.
 It’s best to have this done when the weather starts to get cool, so the fireplace is ready to use when the homeowner wants to use it.
-However, it may be a better idea to contact a chimney sweeper a month or two before fall starts as they’ll be less busy this time of the year.
+It may be a better idea to contact a chimney sweeper a month or two before fall starts as they’ll be less busy this time of the year, and your wait for an inspection will typically be shorter.

 What Happens if Chimney Sweeping Isn’t Done

 Chimney cleanings can help prevent fires, protect the health of those in the home, and prevent smoke damage inside the home.
-If a chimney cleaning isn’t done regularly, creosote can build up in the chimney.
-It’s also possible for achimney blockage to occur due to animals nesting in the chimney or the creosote buildup.
+If a chimney cleaning isn’t done regularly, creosote can build up in the chimney, which can lead to a dangerous chimney fire.
+It’s also possible for a chimney blockage to occur due to animals nesting in the chimney or the creosote buildup.
 Any blockage can lead to smoke damage occurring inside the home or carbon monoxide poisoning for those in the home.
 It can also lead to a fire, which can quickly become disastrous and destroy the structure of the home.
+Getting a chimney inspection and cleaning is far less expensive than repairing a home after a chimney fire.
+Chimney fires often go undetected until major damage is done to a home.

 What a Chimney Cleaning Should Include